The Web address of this article is http://sfhelp.org/cx/apps/addicted.htm

 good your intentions.
 A more helpful attitude is

-to view addicts as a wounded, unaware
+to view addicts as psychologically-wounded, unaware

-survivor of childhood trauma,
+survivors of childhood trauma,

 unconsciously trying to